 - You have a decline in an existing health condition, especially if it makes it harder for you to live on your own

-Is my advance directive valid if I am at home?
+Is my advance directive valid if I’m at home?

 What is a “do not resuscitate” order?

 The in-hospital DNR orders do not help people once they go home.
-See “‘Do Not Resuscitate’ orders” in the “Types of advance directives” section for more information.
+See “‘Do Not Resuscitate’ orders” in the “Types of advance directives” section for more on this.

 What are “end-of-life decisions?”

 End-of-life decisions are those decisions you can make about how you wish to be cared for and treated when you are dying.
 End-of-life decisions can include whether to accept or refuse treatments that prolong your life.
 An advance directive is one way to let others know about your decisions based on your values and priorities.
-Again, it is important that everyone close to you fully understands what you want at this time of your life so that it is as easy as possible for them to carry out your wishes.
+Again, it’s important that everyone close to you fully understands what you want at this time of your life so that it’s as easy as possible for them to carry out your wishes.